Nicole, Erica and Jaclyn Dahm: Playboy careers

-Television career
+Television careers

 The trio appeared on the show Boy Meets World in 1999.
 The trio was also on the Fox reality show Renovate My Family, where Jay McGraw was the host.
 All three appeared on Family Feud with their older sister Lisa, and father Bob.
 Along with their father and an assigned interior decorator, they also competed in and won the reality competition show House Wars; their prize for winning was to keep the house which they had renovated.

 The triplets more recently appeared as regular members of the mob on the final weeks of NBC's game show 1 vs. 100.
 The triplets played as one mob member.

 The triplets have appeared on episodes of The Doctors, where Jay McGraw is a producer, discussing a variety of topics, principally around their pregnancies, which all happened about the same time.